IllusiveAldebaran/cse15l-lab-reports/lab-report-3.md

 ./technical/biomed/rr196.txt:        speed and fatiguing properties move toward slower-twitch
 ```

-Here it is as an image below.
+Here is the example once again, but as an image below.
 Since directions say code block I will be inputting codeblock out of necessity, but the picture shows it better.
+I will be including a picture alongside a code block when I feel it is is better to look at or is necessary for the rest of the report..
 I also included the use of color just for easier legibility.
 ![Images](images/labreport_week5_grep_E7.png)